-- 1. Have you ever had active Tuberculosis?
-YES /NO - 2.
-Have you been experiencing any of the following symptoms for longer than one month?
+1. Have you ever had active Tuberculosis?
 YES / NO

-YES /NO

-YES /NO
+2. Have you been experiencing any of the following symptoms for longer than one month?

+Persistent cough: YES / NO

+Excessive fatigue: YES / NO

+Unexplained weight loss: YES / NO

+Coughing up blood: YES / NO

+Excessive night sweats: YES / NO

-YES / NO
+Persistent fever: YES / NO

-YES /NO

-YES /NO